przemekkoczwara/przemekkoczwara/README.md

 ## 🎯 Goals
 - Build modern, responsive, and scalable frontend applications
 - Deepen expertise in React and advanced JavaScript
-- Collaborate with teams on real-world projects
+- Collaborate on real-world projects with a focus on clean UX/UI

 ---